The heterotic G$_2$-system on 2-step nilmanifolds endowed with principal torus bundles: Introduction

 The paper is organized as follows.
-Section \ref{pre} contains preliminary material about $\G_2$-structures and the heterotic $\G_2$-system.
-Section \ref{G2system} shows how to reformulate the heterotic $\G_2$-system in the invariant case in terms of invariant forms (see system \ref{invsystem}).
+Section \ref{pre} contains preliminary material about $\G_2$-structures and the $\G_2$-system \eqref{hetsysIntro}.
+Section \ref{G2system} shows how to reformulate the $\G_2$-system in the invariant case in terms of invariant forms (see system \ref{invsystem}).
 Section \ref{subsec1} focuses on the case $\dim(\n') = 1$ and provides a proof of Theorem \ref{main1}, while Section \ref{2or3} studies the cases $\dim(\n') = 2$ and $\dim(\n') = 3$ and contains the proof of Theorem \ref{main2}.
 Section \ref{open} collects some problems arising from the results of the present paper which remain open.
 The paper also contains two appendices: in the first one we recall how to construct principal torus bundles on $2$-step nilmanifolds from integral forms, and in the second one we recall the classification of $7$-dimensional $2$-step nilpotent Lie algebras.

+Table \ref{tab1} summarizes the results of Theorem \ref{main1} ($\dim(\n')=1$).
+The results of Theorem \ref{main2} ($\dim(\n')= 2$ or $3$) are summarized in Table \ref{tab2} only for solutions with $\lambda\neq0$, as in this case solutions with $\lambda=0$ always exist for every isomorphism class of 2-step nilpotent Lie algebras admitting coclosed $\G_2$-structures.

+Finally, we stress that the purpose of the present work is the construction and classification of solutions to the system \eqref{hetsysIntro} on 2-step nilmanifolds endowed with principal torus bundles.
+The relation of these solutions to particular formulations of heterotic supergravity, including the identification of the tangent-bundle connection with distinguished physical choices and the analysis of higher-order $\alpha'$-corrections, lies beyond the scope of the present work.

-{\sc Acknowledgments.} The authors would like to thank Mario Garcia-Fern\'andez, Jason Lotay, and Carlos Shahbazi for useful comments.
-This work was supported by the ``National Group for Algebraic and Geometric Structures, and their Application'' (GNSAGA - INDAM).
+{\sc Acknowledgments.} This work was supported by the ``National Group for Algebraic and Geometric Structures, and their Application'' (GNSAGA - INDAM).
 A.M. was partially supported by the PNRR-III-C9-2023-I8 grant CF 149/31.07.2023 {\em Conformal Aspects of Geometry and Dynamics}.
 A.R.~was also supported by the project PRIN 2022AP8HZ9 ``Real and Complex Manifolds: Geometry and Holomorphic Dynamics".
 L.V. was also supported by the project PRIN 20225J97H5 ``Differential-geometric aspects of manifolds via Global Analysis''.
+The authors would like to thank Mario Garcia-Fern\'andez, Jason Lotay, and Carlos Shahbazi for useful comments.
+They are also grateful to the anonymous referee for their suggestions and remarks.